Tuesday, August 13th 2019, 2:00 pm - Here's your guide to what you can see on those long summer nights!

 This is the Equinox, which marks the transition from Summer to Autumn for those in the northern hemisphere, and Winter to Spring in the southern hemisphere.

-WHAT HAVE WE ALREADY SEEN?
+LOOKING BACK AT WHAT WE HAVE WE ALREADY SEEN

 July 2 - Total Solar Eclipse